 *July 2022 expansion grant funding available for new fcc providers through CEI.
 Post on the program and application process.

 Material for this series has been pulled together from a variety of resources by members of FCCAM.
 We have done our best to have quality sources and valid links.
 Please feel free to contact us at any time with specific questions.

 Becoming a small business owner as a family child care provider is not for everyone.
 When you welcome children into your home providing a nurturing, safe environment supporting their development, you are not “babysitting”.

-Providing child care in your home is an important job that many find to be a good fit for themselves and their family, a sustainable small business and a fulfilling career choice.
+Providing early childhood education and care in your home is an important job that many find to be a good fit for themselves and their family, a sustainable small business and a fulfilling career choice.

 You need a business plan, an understanding of the regulations you need to meet on the state and local level, and an awareness of the support services available to you.
 As a potential family child care provider, you must apply for a license to operate your family child care.
 Meaning you have to comply with the Licensing Rule currently governing family child care programs.

-Part 1 provides information and link on applying for your license, looking at policies and building your Care Agreement.
-The “Business Toolkit” provides you with information that covers the building of a “Care Agreement” .
+Part 1 provides information on applying for your license, looking at policies and building your Care Agreement.
+FCCAM’s “Business Toolkit” provides you with information that covers the building of a “Care Agreement”.

 Don’t let the idea of a business plan scare you.
 It’s really just looking at questions that pertain to what you hope your business to be and honestly answering them.

 Every family child care is unique and thus it’s impossible to say “Here get this….” or even “You need this….”.
 Deciding what equipment works for your program and space; what is really necessary; and what can be put on the future purchase list – is only a decision that you can make.

 Being informed about the types of equipment that have continually shown their value in meeting the developmental needs of children will support your decision making and might surprise you with how easy it is to provide a nurturing, developmentally responsive environment for the children you are looking to provide care for.